ohkami-rs/serdev/README.md

 - `#[serde(validate(by = "function", error = "Type"))]`

   Use given `Type` for validation error without conversion.
 The function must explicitly return `Result<(), Type>`.\
+  This may be preferred when you need better performance even in error cases.\
   For **no-std** use, this is the only way supported.
-Also, this will be preferred when you need better performance even in error cases.

 Both `"function"` and `"Type"` accept path like `"crate::utils::validate"`.